-- If you didn't take a Roth IRA distribution before 2022 (other than an amount rolled over or recharacterized or a returned contribution), enter on line 22 the total of all your regular contributions to Roth IRAs for 1998 through 2022 (excluding rollovers from other Roth IRAs and any contributions that you had returned to you), adjusted for any recharacterizations. - If you did take such a distribution before 2022, see the Basis in Regular Roth IRA Contributions Worksheet to figure the - Increase the amount on line 22 by any amount rolled in from a designated Roth account that is treated as investment in the contract. - Increase or decrease the amount on line 22 by any basis in regular contributions received or transferred incident to divorce.
-Also attach a statement similar to the one explained in the last bulleted item under Line 7, earlier. - Increase the amount on line 22 by the amounts received as a military gratuity or SGLI payment that was rolled over to your Roth IRA.
+1998 through 2023 (excluding rollovers from other Roth, Roth SEP, or Roth SIMPLE IRAs and any contributions that you had returned to you), adjusted for any recharacterizations.

+- If you did take such a distribution before 2024, see the Basis in Regular Roth IRA Contributions Worksheet to figure the amount to enter. - Increase the amount on line 22 by any amount rolled in from a designated Roth, Roth SEP, or Roth SIMPLE account that is treated as investment in the contract. - Increase or decrease the amount on line 22 by any basis in regular contributions received or transferred incident to divorce.
+Also attach a statement similar to the one explained in the last bulleted item under Line 7, earlier. - Increase the amount on line 22 by the amounts received as a military gratuity or Servicemembers' Group Life Insurance (SGLI) payment that was rolled over to your Roth, Roth SEP, or Roth SIMPLE IRA.

-Generally, there is an additional 10% tax on 2022 distributions from a Roth IRA that are shown on line 23.
-You will need to complete lines 1 through 4 of Form 5329 to determine the amounts from the Roth IRAs that are subject to the additional tax.
+Generally, there is an additional 10% tax on 2024 distributions from a Roth or Roth SEP IRA (25% tax on distributions from a Roth SIMPLE IRA) that are shown on line 23.
+You will need to complete lines 1 through 4 of Form 5329 to determine the amounts from the Roth, Roth SEP, or Roth SIMPLE IRAs that are subject to the additional tax.
 See the instructions for Form 5329, Part I, for details and exceptions.